-Your power pumping session should look like this: 20 minutes pumping, 10 minute break, 10 minute pumping, 10 minute break, and one final 10 minute pump.
+How to power pump is a common question.
+Creating a good schedule will get you on the right track.
+Your power pumping session should look like this: 20 minutes pumping, 10-minute break, 10-minute pumping, 10-minute break, and one final 10-minute pump.
 Totaling 60 minutes of break and breast pump time.
 This should happen only once a day over a period of time so that engorgement doesn’t occur unless otherwise directed by your doc.

 How long does it take for Power Pumping to work?

-Most new moms will start to see a result in as little as two or three days, however, depending on the amount of breast milk you need, it may take longer to meet your babies demands or the bonus milk you are looking for.
+Most new moms will start to see a result in as little as two or three days.
+However, depending on the amount of breast milk you need, it may take longer to meet your babies demand or the bonus milk you are looking for.
 Some moms need to do it consistently for a bit while other moms might have enough after just one or two sessions.
-I know you are looking for a magic solution, however everyone’s bodies are made differently and there is no telling how yours will respond verses others.
+I know you are looking for a magic solution, however, everyone’s bodies are made differently and there is no telling how yours will respond versus others.

 How effective is Power Pumping?

 Very!
-Breastfeeding is a learning experience for both moms and babies that many folks think will just happen naturally, but there really is a lot of learning and work involved.
-If you haven’t had kids before, neither you nor the babes have any experience with breastfeeding and often moms will resort to pumping to supplement their expression during the period of time where you are all learning the system of breastfeeding and or when your babies are just not getting the hang of “from the tap” kinda feeding.
+Breastfeeding is a learning experience for both moms and babies that many folks think will just happen naturally, but there’s a lot of learning and work involved.
+If you haven’t had kids before, neither you nor the babes have any experience with breastfeeding.
+Keep this in mind and be patient with yourself.

 How many times a day should I Power Pump?

 You should power pump once a day for two or three days.
 You may want to repeat the process weekly to get your milk to the supply you need.
 Usually, it’s only one or two days of power pumping ONE session each day.